 - Smart Card Alliance reveals that together the Home Depot and Target data breaches have cost credit unions and members nearly 100 million dollars in the last year.

 Judging from these figures, you might conclude that small and medium-sized enterprises (SMEs) are probably scrambling in a panic over the thought of data breaches.
 If fraudsters can fool the big guy, surely small businesses are more likely to be vulnerable, right?

 It turns out, this isn't the case.
 In 2014, the same year data breaches were happening left and right, a survey revealed that SMEs underestimated the threat of cyber attacks.
 A whopping 82 percent of SMEs declared they weren't worried about the attacks because they didn't have anything worth stealing.

-To address the growing threat of data breach among payment cards, the Payment Card Industry Data Security Standard (PCI DSS) was drafted.
+To address the growing threat of data breaches reach among payment cards, the Payment Card Industry Data Security Standard (PCI DSS) was drafted.

 According to the PCI Security Standards Council, PCI DSS is a set of universally accepted standards that help protect the safety of customer data.
 PCI DSS sets the operational and technical requirements for organizations accepting or processing payment transactions, as well as for software developers and manufacturers of the applications and devices used in those transactions.